Dr Miles Russell brings you the facts, answering six key questions about Ancient Rome…

 Although the power of the ruling classes was not really constrained by the plebs, the twelve tables were never repealed – they formed the cornerstone of Roman law until well into the 5th century AD.

-What did they eat in Ancient Rome?
+What did people eat in Ancient Rome?